marcello-negri/personal-website/content/project/example/index.md

 ---
-title: Example Project
+title: MSc Thesis
-summary: An example of using the in-built project page.
+summary: In my MSc thesis at the ETH I worked at the interface between variational auto-encoders and meta-learning with the aim of find better and richer priors.

 tags:
 - Deep Learning
-date: "2016-04-27T00:00:00Z"
+date: "2021-11-23T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""